 Street Accessed Garages: Width must not exceed 50% of the width of the front facade of the house.
-Front loaded garages at front yard shall be setback 25' or 10' behind Home Facade at the front setback (Whichever is greater).
-Side loaded garages may be placed at the 25' setback
+Garages at front yard shall be setback 25 feet or 10 feet behind Home Facade at the front setback (Whichever is greater).

-Garage Doors: Two car Garage doors may be 18' wide.
-Individual Garage Doors are encouraged and may be a maximium of 10' wide.
+Garage Doors: Garage doors may be 18 feet wide.
+Individual 9 foot Garage Doors are encouraged.